Reviews of “Electronic Labyrinth THX 1138 4EB” (1967) and related work

 Well, not quite.
 In a far-future underground city, a woman manipulates the medication of the man with whom she has been assigned to share space.
 The man assembles androids in a factory, a dangerous task which is further complicated by the influx of emotion.

 The first time I saw this film, I thought it was a rather silly generic dystopia, with a typical Hollywood quest and car chase as the major interest.
 The second time I saw it was in the 2004 version, with captions.
 As in the original, the cryptic background dialogue is a crucial dimension, even if parts of it are improvised.
-The world of THX is eclectic, still somewhat silly—real humans are motivated by emotions to do any work—and not very clever, but nonetheless one of the darkest pieces of science fiction ever put on film, significant humour notwithstanding.
+The world of THX is eclectic and still somewhat silly, but nonetheless one of the darkest pieces of science fiction ever put on film, significant humour notwithstanding.

 Here, totalitarianism with features from all major political ideologies has merged with Catholic emblems and capitalism to create a materially productive society, watched over by androids reminiscent of the techno-utopian “benevolent” police force in The Day the Earth Stood Still (1951).
 The language is horribly mutated, allowing snatches of psychological jargon to stand alone, mocking meaning.
 Holographic television offers four purified pleasures: Sex, violence, quasi-intellectual nonsense or laugh-track nonsense, take your pick.
 The implied leaders of society are never near.
 The monitoring middle class is a bunch of humanly fallible engineers, and the outside world is probably unliveable.
 Though not quite as bleak as the Pit in “A Time for Revolution” (1963), it all seems self-corrupting, a development from our modern society by individually rational but structurally devastating steps, taken to sustain life on an irradiated planet.

-I love the opening, rewriting the thundering start of the old serial Buck Rogers in the 25th Century.
-The rest of the film annihilates that obsolete optimism, starting with the reverse-flow credit meme which I think is from Kiss Me Deadly (1955), used better here: A vast technological revolution was more immediate than the 1930s could guess, hence “Buck Rogers in the 20th Century”, and could be abused so completely that the “ordinary, normal human” lost even the pathetic speck of power they had left after the second phase of the industrial revolution.
+It is unfortunate that Sandberg’s THX is irrelevant.
+Critical thinking would have been a better weapon against this dystopia than a car.
+One of the obvious fallacies of the script is that people still work without emotions.
+I love the opening though, rewriting the thundering start of the old serial Buck Rogers in the 25th Century.
+The rest of the film annihilates that obsolete optimism, starting with the reverse-flow credit meme which I think is from Kiss Me Deadly (1955), used better here: A technological revolution was more immediate than the 1930s could guess, hence “Buck Rogers in the 20th Century”, and could be abused so completely that the “ordinary, normal human” lost even the speck of power they had left after the second phase of the industrial revolution.